amirmasoudabdol/Bilbo/docs/design.md

 In SAM, a `Journal` is often a container for *accepted* publications. `Journal` is designed to mimic the reviewing process.
 Therefore, it can use any arbitrary algorithms for deciding whether a submission will be accepted or not.

-Below is the list of some of the variables and methods of `Journal`.

-- `max_pubs`, maximum number of publications before journal stops accepting new publications
-- `pub_bias`, the publication bias rate
-- `alpha`, the significance $\alpha$. **Note:** This can differ from `TestStrategy`'s $\alpha$.
-- `selectionStrategy`, journal's `design-selection-strategy`{.interpreted-text role="ref"}.
-- `isStillAccepting()`, a function returning the state of the journal.
-- `review()`, `accept()`, `reject()`,
-- `submissionList`, a list of accepted submissions, i.e., publications.

-You can set these parameters using [journal_parameters](configuration-file.md#journal-parameters) section of the configuration file.
+Journal's components are:

+- Selection Strategy
+- Accepted List, ie., Publications List
+- Rejected List
+- Meta-analytic Methods
+	- Meta-analytic Results

 #### Selection Strategy

-`SelectionStrategy` implements the logic behind accepting or rejecting a submission.
+`Selection Strategy` implements the logic behind accepting or rejecting a submission.
 The simplest algorithms are mainly working with *p*-values and based their decision on a simple threshold check.
 However, more elaborate selection strategies can incorporate different metrics or criteria (e.g., pre-registration, sample sizes, or meta-analysis) into their final decision.
 For instance, if appropriate, a journal can have an updated estimation of the effect size from its current publications pool and use that information to accept or reject submissions.

+List of available selection strategies are:

+- Significant Selection
+- Random Selection
+- Free Selection

 #### Submission

 A `Submission` is a small container, created by the `Researcher` and provided to the `Journal`.
 It provides a simple interface between `Journal, Experiment` and `Researcher` objects.
 In fact, a `Submission` resembles a *manuscript* when it is at the hand of the researcher and a *publication* after being accepted by the journal.

 After performing the test and choosing the outcome variable, the `Researcher` puts together a report containing necessary information for the `Journal` to decide whether to accept or reject the submitted finding(s).

-`Submission`'s variables are:

-- `nobs`, the number of observations
-- `yi`, the mean of the selected outcome
-- `vi`, the variance of the selected outcome
-- `estimator`, effect size estimator of choice
-- `ei`, the effect size of the select outcome
-- `statistics`, the test statistics value
-- `pvalue`, the *p*-value of the test
-- `sig`, a boolean value indicating the significance of the test
-- `side`, the side of the effect, positive or negative ...
-- `more … exhale_class_class_submission`{.interpreted-text role="ref"}
+This representation will allow us to mimic several important concepts when it comes to publication habits, e.g., file-drawer effect, pre-registration, etc.

 !!! note

     `Submission` is an abstract representation of the manuscript and it does not try to closely resembles a full publication.

 ### Researcher